 draft-ietf-stir-passport-divert defines a PASSporT extension, "div", as a basis for accommodating the retargeting that may occur for various SIP applications.
 The “div” PASSporT provides an indication that the original called number in the “shaken” PASSporT no longer reflects the destination to which a call is likely to be delivered.

-The "div" extension enables a forwarding network to dynamically authenticate the forwarding TN that is diverting the call to a new "dest" TN as a call progresses.
-A terminating verification service (STI-VS) can then use this additional information to verify the associated TNs at each diversion of a call between the final destination TN and initial original destination TN.
+When an INVITE is retargeted, the "div" PASSporT extension enables an STI-AS to authenticate the TN of the retargeting entity.
+Therefore, when a retargeted INVITE request arrives at its final destination, a verification service (STI-VS) can use the received "div" PASSporT authentication information to verify the identity of each entity that retargeted the INVITE.

 [Editorial note: overall terminology needs to be consistent with SIP defined retargeting and draft-ietf-stir-passport-divert –the latter uses “retarget” and the “entity that’s doing the retargeting” (i.e., “the TN is not diverting the call”).
 The use of the word “divert” throughout this contribution is introducing new terminology that’s not consistent with SIP retargeting in general.
 Note, that draft-ietf-stir-passport-divert only uses the terms “divert” in the title and the abstract.
 The cases where a “div” PASSporT is added to the SIP INVITE is based on the “mp” type of retargeting as defined in RFC 7044 – i.e., “mp” is the case where the target user changes to an AOR(TN) unassociated with the AOR(TN) of the original target user.]